High-Dimensional Asymptotics of Differentially Private PCA: Related Work

-\paragraph{High-dimensional Asymptotics in Differential Privacy.} More recently, \citet{dwork2024differentially} and \citet{bombari2025better} have studied the problem of differentially private regression in the high-dimensional asymptotic setting.
+\paragraph{High-dimensional Asymptotics in Differential Privacy} More recently, \citet{dwork2024differentially} and \citet{bombari2025better} have studied the problem of differentially private regression in the high-dimensional asymptotic setting.
 In this problem, one observes feature vectors $\mX = \{x_1, \dotsc, x_\ssize\} \subset \R^\dim$ and responses $y = \{y_1, \dotsc, y_\ssize\} \subset \R$.
 The feature vectors are drawn independently from either a (possibly correlated) Gaussian distribution or a sub-Gaussian product distribution.
 The responses are generated via the linear model $y_i = \ip{x_i}{\theta_\star} + \epsilon_i$, where $\theta_\star$ is the unknown coefficient vector and $\epsilon_1,\dotsc, \epsilon_\ssize$ represent measurement noise.
 Under these model assumptions, these works characterize the precise asymptotic estimation error for popular differentially private estimators of $\theta_\star$ in the proportional high-dimensional asymptotic setting $\dim \rightarrow \infty, \ssize/\dim \rightarrow \delta$ for some $\delta \in (0,\infty)$.
 The focus of these papers is primarily to obtain sharp characterizations of the \emph{estimation error}.
 The privacy guarantees in these works are worst-case non-asymptotic privacy \emph{bounds}.
 The focus of this paper is different and complementary.
-We were particularly interested in obtaining \emph{sharp privacy characterizations} that specify the minimal noise level required to achieve a target privacy level in the high-dimensional limit $\dim \rightarrow \infty$ (in addition to sharp utility characterizations).
+We were particularly interested in obtaining \emph{sharp privacy characterizations} that pin down the exact privacy loss in the high-dimensional limit $\dim \rightarrow \infty$ (in addition to sharp utility characterizations).
 Moreover, both our privacy and utility results are model-free and apply to deterministic datasets.